Alex Prizgintas: Author, Musician, Historian, and Preservationist

 Edward J. Crist

 Edward J. Crist was a life-long resident of Orange County, New York and a historian of railroads in the tri-state area.
 Growing up in Cornwall, Ed was first employed by the Lehigh & Hudson River Railway Company of Warwick, NY before publishing his first book, The Final Years: New York, Ontario & Western Railway, in 1977.
 Both on his own and with fellow railroad historian John Krause, Ed continued to author several works including Delaware & Hudson Challengers & Northerns, Erie Memories, Lackawanna Heritage, Lehigh & Hudson River Volumes I & II, Lehigh & New England, and Susquehanna.
-After his passing in 2018, I was honored to inherit Ed’s sizable collection of documents pertaining to Orange County railroads as well as his own work as a railroad historian.
+After his passing in 2018, I was honored to inherit Ed’s sizable collection of documents pertaining to Orange County railroads as well as a large quantity of his rich railroad photograph collection.

 The collection welcomes those seeking to research the intricate history of local railroads.
 The majority of artifacts are on display, while all paper is either on display or stored in the humidity-controlled archive room.